awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-cli-package.md

   --use-json
 ```

 The command saves the template that it generates to the path specified by the `--output` option\.
-The command replaces the artifact with the S3 location, as shown in the following example:
+The command replaces the artifact with the Amazon S3 location, as shown in the following example:

 **Resulting template**